acrolinx/clj-queue-by/README.md

 other queue.
 Internally though, items are put into separate queues given by the `key-fn` you define.

-This is somewhat related to
+The scheduling mechanism is somewhat related to the
-the
 [Completely Fair Scheduling](https://en.wikipedia.org/wiki/Completely_Fair_Scheduler) algorithm used in the Linux Kernel and